staff-engineer/staff-engineer.github.io/content/posts/01_deep_work/index.md

 # Our experiences with deep work

-We designed our own deep work routines with the principles mentioned above.
-They do differ a bit from each other but are suitable exactly for our own needs.
+You don't need to apply the principles mentioned above blindly.
+It's best to adapt and adjust the ideas to suit your needs.

-### Jakub's routine
+### My personal routine
 ![Example calendar from Jakub](./calendar_jakub.png)

 - My peak performance and concentration are in the mornings between 5 am and 12 pm.
 That’s when I schedule my deep work sessions.